 As soon the processing completed for me, I hopped into the car and got on the road.

 Only the Beginning…

-As soon as I got out of the touristy area in Brasov and started driving south for next two hours to Curtea de Argeș, a city in Romania on the right bank of the Argeş River, I realized that John was right.
-I felt like I was so lost in the nature as I drove.
+As soon as I got out of the touristy area in Brasov and started driving south for the next two hours to Curtea de Argeș, a city in Romania on the right bank of the Argeş River, I realized that John was right.
+I felt like I was so lost in nature as I drove.

 I was taking my time as I contemplated the nature of the road trip and there were few rude motorcyclists and drivers who felt that I was too slow, so they sped past me.

 I’d say about an hour into the road trip, I realized that it was very lucky that I started the road trip in the early morning because the fog was low and below the peaks of the Transsylvanian Alps.
-It was unbelievable beautiful!
+It was unbelievably beautiful!
 Especially with the sunrise because it actually reflected off the fog.

 The Transfagarasan Road Trip Begins

 When I arrived in Curtea de Argeș, I took a short break and grabbed some snacks and water—I ended up getting the sparkling water by accident, but it didn’t bother me.

 Anyways, in this area, I felt like I finally see the behind-the-scenes of the authentic Romanian culture and community.
 That was when I knew that I’d enjoy the rest of the road trip on the Transfagarasan.